optisizer/CleaningDataAssignment/README.md

 Step 3 – Reading the features.txt file
   * Read the features.txt file, one column only, into a data frame named featurelist
   * Find the items in the data frame featurelist holding data for -mean() and -std() calculations (in accordance
   * with assignment step 2) and place in vector.
-To achieve
+To achieve:
     - Make initial name structuring
     - Find correct columns and place in a vector named itemselect.
     - Shorten the data frame featurelist by subsetting according to the itemselect vector
   * Perform additional name structuring of the items in the modified featurelist (in accordance with assignment step 4)
+    - A table with original and new variable names can be found in the codebook

-* Note: Based on the CamelCasing principle for readability, as opposed to course guidelines, which suggests lower case only
+* Note: The name restructuring is based on the CamelCasing principle for readability, as opposed to course guidelines, which suggests lower case only
-* Note: Also correcting what I assume is a typing error (the phrase “BodyBody” appears in the featurelist, but not in the documentation, I have assumed it should say just “Body”)
+* Note: I also corrected what I assume was a typing error (the phrase “BodyBody” appears in the featurelist, but not in the documentation, I have assumed it should say just “Body”)

 Step 4 – Reading the X_train.txt and the X_test.txt files
   * Read the train and test sets into individual data frames, named trainset and testset, selecting only columns from the itemselect vector (in accordance with assignment step 2)
   * “Merge" the two data frames (in accordance with assignment step 1) into one data frame named combinedset

-* Note: "Merge" is a misnomer here as we are not truly merging on any shared info or id-key, only combining
+* Note: "Merge" the term used in the assignment, is a misnomer here as we are not truly merging on any shared info or id-key, only combining

 Step 5 – Reading the Y_train.txt and the Y_test.txt files
   * Read the activity levels for the train and test sets, one column each, and place into data frames trainlevels